akka/akka/akka-docs/rst/java/lambda-persistence.rst

 .. includecode:: code/docs/persistence/LambdaPersistenceDocTest.java#view

 The ``persistenceId`` identifies the persistent actor from which the view receives journaled messages.
-It is not necessary the referenced persistent actor is actually running.
+It is not necessary that the referenced persistent actor is actually running.
 Views read messages from a persistent actor's journal directly.
-When a persistent actor is started later and begins to write new messages, the corresponding view is updated automatically, by default.
+When a persistent actor is started later and begins to write new messages, by default the corresponding view is updated automatically.

 It is possible to determine if a message was sent from the Journal or from another actor in user-land by calling the ``isPersistent`` method.
 Having that said, very often you don't need this information at all and can simply apply the same logic to both cases